 The Master of Science in Education with a major in Special Education will lead to a Mild Intervention Teaching Certification.
 A master of science in education program requires a minimum of 36 graduate credit hours.
 This program includes graduate coursework in special education and research methods.
 You are eligible to complete the coursework if you hold a current general education teaching license.

-The program based on the scholar-practitioner model is designed to produce teacher candidates who are able to read, interpret, and apply research in the special education classroom.
-You may choose a thesis or special project to complete your masters.
+This program based on the scholar-practitioner model, which is designed to produce teacher candidates who are able to read, interpret, and apply research in the special education classroom.
+You may choose a thesis or special project to complete your masters degree.
 You should discuss with your academic advisor your preferred path and complete all program requirements within 6.5 years from when you start the program.